DavidRHB/iOSPortfolio/README.md

 A simple game/brain-training app that allows you to play Rock, Paper, Scissors against the computer.
 The app tracks the user score and provides an interactive user interface.

+### SnowSeeker

+An app that lets users browse ski resorts around the world to help them find one suitable for their next holiday.
+Made specifically for iPadOS, by making use of the extra screen space to show 2 views at the same time.
+Also works on iOS.

 ### TimeTransformer

 An app that converts Time Measurement Units (Ex.
 Minutes to Hours) using a simple graphical interface.